Philosophy & Religion Quick Facts

 After the Degree

-- Non-Profits Build values and skills that naturally lend themselves to work in non-profit organizations.
-Find positions in non-government organizations in the Middle East, the Missouri Historical Society, the Peace Corps, grants research, community theatre, intentional/sustainable communities, and state government – like recent Truman Philosophy & Religion interns did.
+Build values and skills that naturally lend themselves to work in non-profit organizations.
+Find positions in non-government organizations in the Middle East, the Missouri Historical Society, the Peace Corps, grants research, community theater, intentional/sustainable communities, and state government – just as recent Truman Philosophy & Religion interns did.